-The parking provided on-site for the proposed development complies with the deemed-to-comply standards of the R-Codes and is considered sufficient for both residents and visitors.
+The parking provided on-site for the proposed development complies with and is well in excess of the deemed-to-comply standards of the R-Codes and is considered sufficient for both residents and visitors.

-The City's Built Form Policy No. 7.1.11 policy requires that access to the development be provided from the Right-of- Way.
+The City's Built Form Policy requires that access to the development be provided from the ROW.
 Given the scale of the development it is considered that the Right-of-Way is capable of accommodating the vehicle movements from the seven dwelling proposed to use it for access.